beaumontlab/antonie/README.md

 Antonie is written in C++ and has no external dependencies.
 It can be distributed as a single file for Mac, Linux and Windows platforms.

-To compile, get a recent C++ compiler, and run 'make'.
+To compile, get a recent C++ compiler, and run 'make':

+	$ git clone git@github.com:beaumontlab/antonie.git
+	$ cd antonie
+	$ make

+Antonie depends on Boost being installed at compile time, but not at runtime.

 LIMITATIONS
 ===========